 Environment, objectives and management approach

-Environmental and purchasing policies provide a framework for Swisscom to use its resources sustainably.
+With regard to further environmental aspects that Swisscom takes into account in operations, further details can be found at the end of the section.
+The environment and purchasing policies form the basis of sustainable resource usage for Swisscom.
 Management norms, standards and internal directives allow the planned saving and efficiency measures to be systematically implemented.
 Swisscom subsidiaries with operations that are of significant environmental importance are ISO-14001-certified.
 These are Swisscom (Switzerland) Ltd, Swisscom Broadcast Ltd and cablex Ltd, which are also certified to ISO 9001.
 The Italian subsidiary Fastweb S.p.A. is also ISO-14001-certified.
-The management systems and processes certified to ISO 14001 cover more than 96.2% of the Swisscom Group (including Fastweb) by headcount (prior year: idem 96.2%).
+The management systems and processes certified to ISO 14001 include – with regard to the number of employees – more than 94.3% of the Swisscom Group (including Fastweb; prior year: 96.2%).